 FAME: facial recognition as a tool for metadata creation

-What if metadata were so complete that you could find all the images of someone in your archive if you knew that person’s name?
-Doing all the necessary metadata creation and enrichment work manually would be a painstaking task, which is why we’re researching how we can use facial recognition to help.
+What if metadata were so complete that you could find all the images of someone in your archive simply by knowing that person’s name?
+Doing all the necessary metadata creation and enrichment work manually would be a painstaking task, which is why we investigated in this project how new technologies such as facial recognition could help.

-Digital photo and video collections managed by cultural organisations often lack good-quality substantive metadata.
+Digital photo and video collections managed by cultural organisations often lack good-quality content metadata.
 There are various reason for this:

 describing these collections manually is very time-consuming;

-the nature of the content means there are additional technical requirements: videos need to be played to be able to manually describe the people shown – which is very time-consuming;
+the nature of the content means there are additional challenges: you need to actually watch videos to be able to describe the people appearing in it – which is very time-consuming;

-videos can be difficult or impossible to play if they have not been digitised, making it impossible to describe their content.
+videos can be difficult or impossible to play if they haven’t been digitised yet, making it impossible to describe their content.

-Limited metadata makes these digital collections difficult to find and search through online, so they are harder to look up and re-use.
-At the start of 2021, we received a project grant from the Minister of Culture Jan Jambon for the FAME project, in which we're developing best practices for using (semi-)automated facial recognition to identify people in photos and videos.
+Limited metadata makes these digital collections difficult to find and search through, so they are harder to consult and re-use.
+As part of the FAME project, for which we received a project grant from the Flemish Minister for Culture, Jan Jambon, at the start of 2021, we therefore developed best practices for using (semi-)automated facial recognition to identify people in photos and videos.
 We also investigated how to use existing metadata to improve facial recognition accuracy.

-Following on from our previous collaborative projects on visual recognition with FOMU (Photo Museum of Antwerp) and MoMu (Fashion Museum of Antwerp), we researched possibilities for a specific type of visual recognition, i.e. facial recognition, together with several partners.
+Following on from our previous collaborative projects on visual recognition with FOMU (Photo Museum of Antwerp) and MoMu (Fashion Museum of Antwerp), we researched possibilities for a specific type of visual recognition – i.e. facial recognition – together with several partners.

-We’re running three pilot projects in the FAME project:
+We ran three pilot projects as part of the FAME project:

-pilot project for performing artists in collaboration with Flanders Arts Institute
+pilot project for performing artists in collaboration with Kunstenpunt (Flanders Arts Institute)

-pilot project for sportspeople in collaboration with KOERS (the Museum of Cycle Racing)
+pilot project for sports people in collaboration with KOERS (Museum of Cycle Racing)

 pilot project for politicians and activists in collaboration with ADVN (Archive for National Movements) and the Flemish Parliament Archive

-In order to prepare for the FAME project, Liesbeth Bogaert worked with us as a trainee in the summer of 2020.
-At the time, she was a student of Information Engineering Technology at Ghent University, had just completed her third bachelor’s degree, and was supervised by meemoo colleagues Nastasia and Miel, and Prof. Steven Verstockt from Ghent University, during her work placement at meemoo.
+To prepare for the FAME project, Liesbeth Bogaert worked on an internship with us in the summer of 2020.
+She was a student of Industrial Computer Science Engineering at Ghent University, had just completed the third year of her bachelor’s degree, and was supervised during her work placement at meemoo by meemoo colleagues Nastasia and Miel along with Prof. Steven Verstockt from Ghent University.
 She worked with a set of around 9,100 digitised photos and 19,500 born-digital photos from Flanders Arts Institute.

 Metadata-driven facial recognition

-We’re using metadata-driven facial recognition in this project, and – in an attempt to improve and enrich the facial recognition results, we also used reference sets to investigate how we could use our content partners’ metadata and linked open data sources to train the facial recognition algorithms and post-process the software output.
+We used metadata-driven facial recognition in this project.
+Then, in an attempt to further improve and enrich our facial recognition results, we also used reference sets to investigate how we could use our content partners’ metadata and linked open data sources to train the facial recognition algorithms and post-process the software output.

-Technology such as facial recognition should be treated with caution.
-We’re taking this into account in the project and making sure we heed specialist legal advice, among other things.
+Technologies such as facial recognition need to be treated with caution.
+We took this into account in our project, and made sure we heeded specialist legal advice, among other things.
 We also have a legal obligation to process the personal data of the people depicted responsibly.
 In January 2022, we organised a first FAME study day where we delved deeper into the legal and ethical aspects of facial recognition technology.